rajeev15june/react-native-neon-android/README.md

 2. ``` NeonAndroid.livePhotos(neonParamsJson, callback) ```

 where:
-- action - integer (0,1 or 2)
+- action (NeonAndroid.OPEN_NEUTRAL,NeonAndroid.OPEN_CAMERA or NeonAndroid.OPEN_GALLERY)
-   - 0 - for Neutral
+   - NeonAndroid.OPEN_NEUTRAL - for Neutral
-   - 1 - for Camera
+   - NeonAndroid.OPEN_CAMERA - for Camera
-   - 2 - for Gallery
+   - NeonAndroid.OPEN_GALLERY - for Gallery
 - neonParamsJson - Json of neonParams object(can be pass as **null**)
 - callback - will return Json of array of fileInfo